tonight-halfmoon/freebsd-on-T530/System.Configurations/Update_and_Upgrade/steps.md

-## Experience with commands related to maintaining FreeBSD and system packages update and upgrade
+## Experience on FreeBSD and system packages update and upgrade
+Experience with commands related to performing update and upgrade to the FreBSD operating system and the instaled packages

 ### Update & Install packages